 If you are not a permanent resident or citizen of the United States or, if in the course of the application process, Jackson Prep determines that a criteria for admission is enrollment in our Cultural Immersion Program, you are required to apply as an international student.

-After a student has completed the online Jackson Prep International Program Application, submitted the necessary supporting documents, and taken either the Jackson Prep admission test or ISEE, he/she will be contacted to schedule a Skype interview.
+After a student has completed the online application form, submitted the necessary supporting documents, and taken either the Jackson Prep admission test or ISEE, he/she will be contacted to schedule a Skype interview.
 A final decision will be made after that interview.

 If accepted, immediately following the issuance of the acceptance decision, the student will receive an enrollment packet from the school via mail.
 This packet will include a copy of your Admissions Letter, a Tuition Statement, and Enrollment Contract.
 The student will then have two weeks to return those contracts along with a $5,000 USD non-refundable deposit.
 Once those items are received, the student is officially “enrolled,” securing his/her seat in the upcoming class.